-A. As used in the Workers' Compensation Act [Chapter 52, Article 1 NMSA 1978], "permanent total disability" means:

-(1) the permanent and total loss or loss of use of both hands or both arms or both feet or both legs or both eyes or any two of them; or
+A. As used in the Workers' Compensation Act [this article], "permanent total disability" means the permanent and total loss or loss of use of both hands or both arms or both feet or both legs or both eyes or any two of them.